How can I claim ownership of this land? – A guide to Adverse Possession and First Registration

 Possessory title is given when the applicant cannot produce evidence of ownership (i.e. no deeds) and is usually the title awarded to adverse possession applications.
 After a period of 12 years, the proprietor of a possessory title may apply to have the title upgraded to “absolute” so long as no objections to their ownership have been raised during that time.

-If you feel any of the above applies to you and would like some more information, please call us on 01273 477071 and ask to speak to a member of the Commercial Property team for an informal chat.
+If you feel any of the above applies to you and would like legal advice, please call us on 0800 8494101.